TRAIN TO WIN

 read more >>

 Amending Medical Records can be accomplished in a legal, ethical and easier to use manner than you realize.
-The adage “if it isn’t written down, it didn’t happen”, could also be written as “if it’s written down, it did happen”.
+The adage “if it isn’t written down, it didn’t happen”, can also be stated as “if it’s written down, it did happen”.

 How can you correct mistakes without compounding the problem?
-Will you look unskilled if you change the notes?
 What if the change is done incorrectly?
 Are there legal implications or liabilities?
-Thankfully there are clear guidelines on this process and you will find that in the Amending Medical Records training module.
+There are clear guidelines on this process and that is covered in the Amending Medical Records training module.

-Concussions occur in 85% of all car crash records, yet are rarely diagnosed…
+Concussions are observed to occur in 85% of all car crash records, yet are rarely diagnosed…

 read more >>

-Concussions occur in approximately 85% of all car crash claims, yet they are actually diagnosed in less than 5% of medical documentation, making them the 2nd most missed injury diagnoses in car crash crashes.
+Concussions occur in approximately 85% of all car crash claims, yet they are actually diagnosed in less than 5% of medical documentation, making them the 2nd most missed injury diagnosis in car crashes.
 Concussions have a significant effect on the outcome of all injuries and injury recovery care.
 If not treated promptly and correctly the damage can alter brain function for a lifetime.
-Awareness of commonly overlooked symptoms will improve your recognition and diagnoses of this critical injury.
+Awareness of commonly overlooked symptoms as taught in this training module will improve your recognition and diagnoses of this critical injury.

 Rushing To Therapy is a common error and causes overlooked injury symptoms…